 Hiroshima

-The A-bomb Done | Photo by Gregory Lane
+The A-bomb Dome. | Photo by Gregory Lane

-Hiroshima is one of the farthest west destinations that can be reached in a day using the Seishun 18 pass.
+Hiroshima is one of the farthest west destinations that can be reached in a day using the Seishun 18 ticket.
 The city’s tragic history is well known, but its people have reached forward into the future by letting their story serve as a way to promote world peace.
 Three must-visit places are the Peace Memorial Park, and the Peace Memorial Museum and iconic A-Bomb Dome (a building that survived largely intact) within the park.

 Travel time: 15 hours